JCodeSH/jcodesh.github.io/README.md

 ## Entry Five
 **Week 7 | 24th September 2018**

 Third meeting and discussion with Prof. Bresson.
-Updated Prog.
-Bresson on current progress.
+Updated Prof. Bresson on current progress.

 Plans of implementating Tetris game environment using HTML, CSS and JavaScript.
 Allow ease of sharing/distribution of the Tetris game for collection of gameplay data.
 Using GitHub to host the Tetris game environment.